own3d/docs/docs/docs/extensions/syntax-for-forms.md

 - Complement, Not Replace: They sit alongside native inputs (Title, Transform, Shadow, Filters, Opacity).
 Your form should only declare what is unique to your widget.
 - Live Propagation: When a user changes a value, it is automatically persisted and propagated to the running extension instance.
-Your code receives updated values through the extension context (see Receiving Values / Extension Helper section).
+Your code receives updated values through the extension context (see Receiving Values / Extension SDK section).
 No manual polling is required.
 - Typed & Validated: Field types (slider, color, dropdown, etc.) enforce structure, provide consistent UI, and reduce validation work in your runtime code.
 Conditional logic can progressively disclose advanced options.